-Note that "room" is not a key here (why not?) '''
+Note that "room" is not a key here (why not?)

-- May lead to duplication of the course code. - May lead to more joins. - Default translation rule, use unless you have a good reason not to.
+- Safe translation no NULLs anywhere. - May lead to duplication of the course code. - May lead to more joins. - Default translation rule, use unless you have a good reason not to.